markrickert/cryptohopper-dashboard-watchlist/README.md

 > This is a script that manipulates elements on a financial site while you are logged in.
 Please read and unserstand what the code is doing before you run it!

-# Example:
+You are responsible for the code you run on your own computer.
+By downloading and executing this script you take responsibility for anything it may do, so please read and understand the code *before* installing it.

+# See it in action!

 Light Mode             |  Dark Mode :-------------------------:|:-------------------------:
 ![](cryptohopper-example.png)  |  ![](cryptohopper-example-darkmode.png)

 # Installation:

 1. **Read and understand exactly what this script is doing.**
 2. Install a userscript extension in your browser like [TamperMonkey](https://www.tampermonkey.net/).
 3. Click on the Tampermonkey browser extension and select `Create a new script...`
-4. Copy the script in this repository and paste it into the new user script.
+4. Copy the text from the [`cryptohopper-dashboard-watchlist.js`](cryptohopper-dashboard-watchlist.js) file in this repository and paste it into the new user script.
 5. Save the new user script.
 6. Navigate to your Cryptohopper dashboard.
 7. 🤖💰🚀🌖
+8. ...
+9. Check back as it's updated occasionally and compare your version number to what is in this repository.

 # Editing the script's behavior: